despresc/hasbrain/README.md

 + | increment data pointer value
 - | decrement data pointer value
 . | output data pointer value
-, | accept one byte of input and store in the data pointer [ | if the data pointer value is zero, jump to the instruction after the matching ] ] | if the data pointer value is nonzero, jump to the instruction after the matching [
+, | accept one input value and store in the data pointer [ | if the data pointer value is zero, jump to the instruction after the matching ] ] | if the data pointer value is nonzero, jump to the instruction after the matching [
 ```